-Buttons are an extremely common design element that are used by almost every website.
+Buttons are an extremely common design element that’s used by almost every website.
 Web buttons are critical for usability and navigation, and they can also be used to help direct the action of the user as you encourage them to add a product to a shopping cart, take a tour, get more information, or contact you.

 You may have had situations in the past where you found yourself creating multiple buttons for a mockup and adding the same layer styles over and over again.
 Or you may have wanted to create a new button that matches the style of an existing button, but you can’t remember the details of the layer effects that were used.
 Both of these situations could be made much easier if the button effects were saved as a layer style that could be re-used at any time.

 Layer styles are presets in Photoshop, like brushes, patterns, and custom shapes.
 Layer styles can be saved as an .asl file and then can be loaded at any time, or distributed with others working on the project.